clazarski/ST558_project/README.md

     ## 3 Moderate   59.0   54.4  40.2
     ## 4 Fair       38.9   32.2  31.4
     ## 5 Good       45.9   54.4  18.5

+There is no clear Ozone level that fits in the AQI groupings.
+Moderate and Good have similar medians despite being very different AQI ratings.

 ``` r
 # Table of AQI vs Ozone